JakaHatlakLJ/eduexo_EEG/README.md

 - Another PC is required to run the main experiment and for LSL communication:
     - Refer to: [https://github.com/JakaHatlakLJ/eduexo_PC]

+## SSH Connection

+To easily access scripts on EXO, connect to it through SSH:

+1. Make sure you are connected to the NBR experimental WIFI network
+2. Open Visual Studio Code (or terminal)
+3. Connect to EXO via SSH:
+    - username: eduexo@192.168.1.46
+    - password: exo123
+4. Navigate to ~/eduexo_EEG

 ## Installation

 Before running the experiment, ensure you have the following prerequisites: